How To Make Rose Water:

 A favorite restaurant of mine has a delicious rose water lemonade.
 I also recently had rose candies which made for an interesting treat if you're looking for something unique.
 It's easy to get creative because you can replace part of the water (usually from about 1 teaspoon to 2 Tablespoons) in any recipe with rose water.
 However, rose water is best used in sweet delicately flavored recipes that won't overpower the subtle flavor of rose.

 Bath and Body.
-Rose water is wonderful added to the bath with epsom salts.
+Rose water is wonderful added to the bath with Epsom salts.
 It also makes a sensual and uplifting body mist.
 It can be applied undiluted to the face with a cotton ball (after cleansing) for a completely natural and most gentle astringent.
 Try combining about 3/4 cups pure rose water and 1/4 cup witch hazel for a gentle facial toner.
 Some people add a few drops of glycerine as well for increased moisturizing.